 I have always been curious about the body/mind connection and how it works.
 I started dancing when I was 4 and loved doing just about anything that involved physical activity all through my youth.
 In my late twenties, while pursuing a career in dance and performance, I began experiencing pain in my body and fatigue in my energy levels.
 I forced myself to stop dancing and training, thinking it would help me heal.
 I moved out of New York city to another country and still felt the worst I had ever felt in my life.
 A friend asked if doing yoga counted as dancing or training and suggested Iyengar yoga.

 My yoga asana is balanced with philosophical studies from the Yoga Sutra of Patanjali.
 I am truly blessed to have found Kate Holcombe who received her teachings from TKV Desikachar.
 Kate teaches the importance and relevance of yoga in our everyday lives and not just on the mat.
-This study is now nourished by work with Gitte Bechsgaard and Gloria Goldberg.
+This study is now nourished by work with Mantra Sadhana with Gitte Bechsgaard.
 Now begins the yoga philosophy practice that informs relationships with ourselves, work, families and which I link back to my yoga teachings.